When was the last time you looked at your mission statement? Your vision? Do you even have one?

 ✅ DO – Make your vision statement as short and easy to remember as possible.
 A good vision is 2 sentences or less.
 If you can make it shorter and still get the big picture across, do it.
 Less words means you’re only using the best words.

 🚫 DON’T – Incorporate all the different facets of your business into your vision.
-You shouldn’t have to overexplain it.
-Focus on painting a big picture and save the details for a business plan.
+You shouldn’t have to over explain it.
+Focus on painting a big picture and save the details for your business plan.

 ✅ DO – Write your vision as if no one outside the company will see it.
 Whether you share it with the world is up to you, but be authentic to yourself first.

-🚫 DON’T – Write your vision to market it to the public.
+🚫 DON’T – Approach your vision as marketing copy.
 By trying to appease the masses you lose sight of what’s important to you and your organization.
-Doing this leads to an inauthentic statement that nobody in your company will actually give a damn about.
+This leads to an inauthentic statement that your team will probably have a hard time buying into.

 Now that you know what you’re tracking toward, think about how you’ll get there.
 What are the steps you need to take every day to reach your final destination?
 This is your mission.

-Your mission makes your vision actionable, turning a seemingly abstract goal into something more tangible.
+Your mission makes your vision actionable, turning an abstract goal into something more tangible.
 When the going gets tough, your mission keeps you going – a culture-building tool to keep your team focused and driven for the journey ahead.

 Ask yourself these questions: